simplebrain1/gitTest/README.md

 # gitTest1------test2
-you no up and down
+your no up and down,but not gone